wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/teamwork-in-m365/includes/7-gain-insights.md

 > MyAnalytics doesn't use agents or tracking software, and it doesn't use data from any other activities on your computer, such as applications or websites viewed.

 ![MyAnalytics image](../media/2-myanalytics.png)
+*screenshot of a users weekly time summary*

 **Workplace Analytics** lets administrators identify work practices across the entire organization.
 It helps drive an understanding of how your organization spends its time and how groups work together.

 ![Workplace analytics](../media/3-workplace-analytics.png)
+*workplace analytics for an organization*